 - Spread the streusel over the apples in the pan.

-- Set the pan on a parchment- or foil-lined cookie sheet, to catch any potential drips.
+- Set the pan on a parchment- or foil-lined half sheet baking pan to catch any potential drips.
 Bake the crisp for about 55-75 minutes, or until it's bubbling and the streusel is golden brown.

 - Remove the crisp from the oven, and allow it to cool for at least 20 minutes before serving.
 If you serve the crisp hot/warm, it may be quite soft.
 If you wait till it's completely cool, it'll firm up nicely.